-

 Additionally, for more detailed information on the LNG trade, you can request a sample of our EMEA LNG Trade Dataset

 Coal consumption is relatively low and has remained roughly stable since 2010, at 1-1.2 Mt/year.
-Coal is mainly used in the metallurgical industry, that represents more than 90% of the demand (95% in 2021).
+Coal is mainly used in industry (70% of consumption in 2024), especially in the metallurgical industry.

-Interactive Chart Norway Coal and Lignite Domestic Consumption
+Interactive Chart Norway Coal and Lignite Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data